-- Compensation decisions are based on a number of factors, including market compensation rates, Company performance against preestablished goals and the relative share performance of the Company compared to the broader stock market, as well as the experience and contributions of individual executives. - A significant portion of an executive's compensation is directly linked to our performance and the creation of shareowner value. - Long-term incentives reward management for creating shareowner value and align the financial interests of executives and shareowners. - Incentive compensation payouts vary significantly from year to year based on performance compared to goals.
+- · Compensation decisions are based on a number of factors, including market compensation rates, Company performance against pre-established goals and the relative share performance of the Company compared to the broader stock market, as well as the experience and contributions of individual executives. - A significant portion of an executive's compensation is directly linked to our performance and the creation of shareowner value. - Long-term incentives reward management for creating shareowner value and align the financial interests of executives and shareowners. - Incentive compensation payouts vary significantly from year to year based on performance compared to goals.

 We seek sustained growth and performance through various activities that depend on our executives for their planning and execution.
 We believe it is important to align the compensation of our leadership with this growth and performance strategy through pay for performance.
-A significant portion of an executive's compensation is directly linked to our performance and the creation of shareowner value.
-We believe our shareowners support this philosophy based on the overwhelming level of shareowner support for the Company's 2011 proposal to approve the compensation of our named executive officers.
+We believe our shareowners support this philosophy based on the overwhelming level of shareowner support for the proposal to approve the compensation of our named executive officers presented at our 2014 annual meeting.

-Advisory Vote to Approve Executive Compensation (page 42)
+Advisory Vote to Approve Executive Compensation (page 51)